swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 In this mode, [extended regex syntax][extended-regex-syntax] `(?x)` is enabled by default.
 This means that whitespace becomes non-semantic, and end-of-line comments are supported with `# comment` syntax.

-This mode is supported with any (non-zero) number of pound characters in the delimiter.
+This mode is supported with any (non-zero) number of `#` characters in the delimiter.
 Similar to multi-line strings introduced by [SE-0168], the closing delimiter must appear on a new line.
 To avoid parsing confusion, such a literal will not be parsed if a closing delimiter is not present.
 This avoids inadvertently treating the rest of the file as regex if you only type the opening.

 ### Ambiguities with comment syntax